-The people throughout history who have been awed or wowed by

-miracles and direct revelation but had no love for God were like those from the parable who had no root, no depth to their faith.
+The people throughout history who have been awed or wowed by miracles and direct revelation but had no love for God were like those from the parable who had no root, no depth to their faith.
 In His answer to Judas' question, Jesus is basically telling them that the "shock and awe" approach to evangelism is not the way to go.
 It will not work long term.
 Faith happens when God cultivates love in your heart, plants the seed of the Word, and then makes His home with you.
 Jesus says, "If anyone loves me, he will keep My word."
 And the Holy Spirit "will teach you all things and bring to remembrance all that I have said to you."

-Now Pentecost was "shock and awe".
-But that was not the long term program.
+Now Pentecost began as "shock and awe".
+The miracle of the multitude of languages being spoken got the people's attention, but there was only confusion until the Holy Spirit made a home in their heart through hearing the Gospel.
+Preaching and baptizing was the long-term program.
 The Gospel is best spread one person to another.
-That is how the Holy Spirit works.
-The people on Pentecost didn't come to faith until they heard the Gospel.
+That is generally how the Holy Spirit works.

+The people on Pentecost didn't come to faith until they heard the Gospel proclaimed by Peter.
 Until then, they were just confused.
 It is not anything you have done or the result of my or any pastor's clever promotional campaign that brought you here today.
-This is God's work in us as He allows His Word of grace and the light of truth to find its way through the darkness of our sinful hearts.
+This is God working a miracle in you as He allows His Word of grace and the light of truth to find its way through the darkness of our sinful hearts.

 As you have come here today and gathered in God's house around God's Word and Sacraments, this is no small thing.
 This is the miracle.
 This is not the miracle your sinful nature was looking for.
 This is the miracle your sinful nature needs.
-This, right here, is how Christ our Lord manifests Himself to us.
-This is how He makes Himself known to us and to the world.
+This, right here, is how Christ our Lord manifests Himself to you.
+This is how He makes Himself known to you and brings you peace.
 Amen.